 - Anchor your screws into the wall (using drywall screws or directly into a stud) and set corbels onto screws, (my corbels were pre-drilled.)

-- Once corbels are secure, lay 5′ piece of wood over the corbels.
+- Once corbels are secure, lay 8′ piece of wood (or the length for your space) over the corbels.

 - Drill 2 screws directly into each corbel through the wood.